robertorcosta/azure-docs.pt-br/articles/active-directory/conditional-access/what-if-tool.md

 ---
-title: O que é o que se ferramenta no acesso condicional do Azure Active Directory?
+title: The Conditional Access What If tool - Azure Active Directory
-description: Saiba como você pode entender o impacto de suas políticas de acesso condicional em seu ambiente.
+description: Learn how you can understand the impact of your Conditional Access policies on your environment.
 services: active-directory
 ms.service: active-directory
 ms.subservice: conditional-access
 ms.topic: article
-ms.date: 11/20/2018
+ms.date: 11/21/2019
 ms.author: joflore
 author: MicrosoftGuyJFlo
 manager: daveba
 ms.reviewer: nigu
 ms.collection: M365-identity-device-management
-ms.openlocfilehash: 97d2ec4099045e17b8482fcde313d31720083583
+ms.openlocfilehash: a5846934a8ad8455ca375b4bc54fc46d45aba1cd
-ms.sourcegitcommit: 79496a96e8bd064e951004d474f05e26bada6fa0
+ms.sourcegitcommit: f523c8a8557ade6c4db6be12d7a01e535ff32f32
 ms.translationtype: MT
 ms.contentlocale: pt-BR
-ms.lasthandoff: 07/02/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "67506744"
+ms.locfileid: "74379989"
 ---
-# <a name="what-is-the-what-if-tool-in-azure-active-directory-conditional-access"></a>O que é o que se ferramenta no acesso condicional do Azure Active Directory?
+# <a name="troubleshoot-using-the-what-if-tool-in-conditional-access"></a>Troubleshoot using the What If tool in Conditional Access

-[Acesso condicional](../active-directory-conditional-access-azure-portal.md) é um recurso do Azure Active Directory (Azure AD) que permite que você controle como os usuários autorizados acessam seus aplicativos de nuvem.
-Como você sabe o que esperar de políticas de acesso condicional em seu ambiente?
-Para responder essa pergunta, você pode usar o **ferramenta de acesso e se condicional**.
+[Conditional Access](../active-directory-conditional-access-azure-portal.md) is a capability of Azure Active Directory (Azure AD) that enables you to control how authorized users access your cloud apps.
+How do you know what to expect from the Conditional Access policies in your environment?
+To answer this question, you can use the **Conditional Access What If tool**.

-Este artigo explica como você pode usar essa ferramenta para testar suas políticas de acesso condicional.
+This article explains how you can use this tool to test your Conditional Access policies.

-## <a name="what-it-is"></a>O que é
+## <a name="what-it-is"></a>Definição

-O **ferramenta de política de acesso e se condicional** permite que você entenda o impacto de suas políticas de acesso condicional em seu ambiente.
-Em vez de testar as suas políticas executando várias entradas manualmente, essa ferramenta permite que você avalie um logon simulado de um usuário.
-A simulação calcula o impacto que esse logon tem em suas políticas e gera um relatório de simulação.
-Não só o relatório lista as políticas de acesso condicional aplicadas, mas também [políticas clássicas](policy-migration.md#classic-policies) se eles existirem.
+The **Conditional Access What If policy tool** allows you to understand the impact of your Conditional Access policies on your environment.
+Em vez de testar as suas políticas executando várias entradas manualmente, essa ferramenta permite que você avalie uma conexão simulada de um usuário.
+A simulação calcula o impacto que essa conexão tem em suas políticas e gera um relatório de simulação.
+The report does not only list the applied Conditional Access policies but also [classic policies](policy-migration.md#classic-policies) if they exist.

-O **e se** ferramenta fornece uma maneira de determinar rapidamente as políticas que se aplicam a um usuário específico.
+The **What If** tool provides a way to quickly determine the policies that apply to a specific user.
 Você pode usar as informações, por exemplo, se você precisar solucionar um problema.

-## <a name="how-it-works"></a>Como ele funciona
+## <a name="how-it-works"></a>Como funciona

-No **ferramenta de acesso e se condicional**, primeiro você precisa definir as configurações do cenário de você deseja simular.
+In the **Conditional Access What If tool**, you first need to configure the settings of the sign-in scenario you want to simulate.
 Essas configurações incluem:

 - O usuário que você deseja testar
 - Os aplicativos de nuvem que o usuário tente acessar